Sepehr-Sobhani/lotide/README.md

 - `letterPositions(...)`: This function takes a string or sentence and returns the first occurrence of a given character in the sentence.
 - `map(...)`: This function takes an array as the first argument and a callback function as the second one and assign that callback function to the given array.
 - `middle(...)`: This function takes an array and returns the middle element of that array(if the length of array is even it returns the average of both middle elements).
-- `ftail(...)`: This function takes an array and returns all elements after the first element as a new array.
+- `tail(...)`: This function takes an array and returns all elements after the first element as a new array.
-- `ftakeUntil(...)`: This function takes an array as the fisrt argument and a callback function as the second one and returns a new array of the same elements until the first occurrence of a given element.
+- `takeUntil(...)`: This function takes an array as the fisrt argument and a callback function as the second one and returns a new array of the same elements until the first occurrence of a given element.
-- `fwithout(...)`: This function takes two array and returns the first array without elements inside of the second array.
+- `without(...)`: This function takes two array and returns the first array without elements inside of the second array.